xibe/docs/README.md

 $ make bootstrap FLUSH_ARGS='--no-input'
 ```

-This command builds the `app` container, installs dependencies, performs database migrations and compile translations.
-It's a good idea to use this command each time you are pulling code from the project repository to avoid dependency-related or migration-related issues.
+This command builds the `app` container, installs dependencies, performs database migrations and compiles translations.
+It's a good idea to use this command each time you are pulling code from the project repository, to avoid dependency-related or migration-related issues.

 Your Docker services should now be up and running 🎉

-You can access to the project by going to <http://localhost:3000>.
+You can access the project by going to <http://localhost:3000>.

 You will be prompted to log in, the default credentials are: